Sexual Health Issues of Couples

 Men's Sexual Health Issues that Impact the Relationship

+Two of the most common male sexual health issues are erectile dysfunction and premature ejaculation.
 The impact of these problems is much more profound for the male than it is the couple.
-With education and intervention there are many ways to work around the problems that these issues create for the couple's sex life.
+With education and intervention, there are many ways to work around the problems that these issues create for the couple's sex life.

+, For example, the male can pleasure his woman with oral sex or the use of toys and the woman will be quite content with this.
 However, the male usually continues to struggle with feelings of inadequacy, lower self-esteem and lack of self-confidence in the bedroom, when he can't perform as he desires.

 Another very common sexual health issue for the man is in regard to penis size.
 Men are unnecessarily overly concerned with the size of their penis.
 They are misinformed about the importance of this to the woman.
-This is only a problem in the mans head.
-Women are not concerned with the size of the penis.
+This is only a problem in the man's head.
+Women are not really concerned with the size of the penis.
 They want a lover who cares for them and is attentive to their needs.
 That old saying "it's not the size that counts, it's all in how you use it" is very true.
 If you struggle with this issue, please read my article Does Penis Size Matter.

 It's important to keep in mind that although we've broken these issues down into categories between men and women, that any individual sexual health issues will impact the relationship.
 If one partner experiences a problem, then both partners are affected.

-Some other common sexual health issues that couples face may include vaginal pain, lack of lubrication, masturbation, sexual fantasies, disability, chronic illness, infidelity, birth control, yeast infections, prostate problems, menopause, performance anxiety, sexual addiction and STDS to name a few.
+Some other common sexual health issues that couples face may include vaginal pain, lack of lubrication, masturbation, sexual fantasies, disability, chronic illness, infidelity, birth control, yeast infections, prostate problems, menopause, performance anxiety, sexual addiction and STD to name a few.

 Resolving Couple's Sexual Health Issues